kennethormandy/word-o-mat/README.md

 # word-o-mat

 Looking for words that contain _q_ but not _u_?
-Or French words that use an _a_, a _g_, at least one ascender, and one diagonal, but only the ones you_ve marked green?
-Or words in which to see a specific letter combination, like _fk_ or _Yc_?
-This is the sort of thing that word-o-mat can help you with.

-This is an npm module based on [Nina Stössinger’s amazing RoboFont extension](https://github.com/ninastoessinger/word-o-mat) that generates words for use in type specimens, type sketching, spacing, testing etc.
+Or French words that use an _a_, a _g_?
+Generate a list of words, based on your specific requirements, for type specimens, type sketching, spacing, and more.
+This is an npm module based on [Nina Stössinger’s amazing RoboFont extension](https://github.com/ninastoessinger/word-o-mat).

 ## Getting started